secretGeek/today-i-learned-staging/powershell/tokenize_issue.md

 					 ParseModeInvariant    EndOfInput    False

 Note that "ParseInput" directly returns an Abstract Syntax Tree (which is more than I need for this exercise, but super useful when you do need it.) and the `$tokens` variable is a reference to an array of Tokens

 What sort of tokens?

 Here's there Assembly Qualified Name:

   System.Management.Automation.Language.Token, System.Management.Automation, Version=3.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35

 Whereas my earlier code was return an array of PSToken -- this type:

 	System.Management.Automation.PSToken, System.Management.Automation, Version=3.0.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35

 (I wonder if they're related at all though?
-Is the full token info hidden inside the token in any way?)
+Is the full token info hidden inside the PSToken in any way?)

 While on the topic of AST's -- Doug points out you can do this: